 The poor people make oil

 they squeezed olives in order to extract olive oil from them

-ULT

-11 The poor people make oil within the walls of those wicked men; they tread the wicked men's winepresses, but they themselves suffer thirst.

 within the walls of those wicked men

 Here "walls" refers to the whole house.
-Alternate translation: "in the houses of those evil men" (See: Synecdoche)
+Alternate translation: "in the houses of those evil men" (See: Synecdoche (p.1227)) (See: Synecdoche (p.1227))

 they tread the wicked men's winepresses

 It may be helpful to state that they do this to produce juice to make wine.
-Alternate translation: "they tread on grapes to make juice for wine" (See: Assumed Knowledge and Implicit Information)
+Alternate translation: "they tread on grapes to make juice for wine" (See: Assumed Knowledge and Implicit Information (p.1130)) (See: Assumed Knowledge and Implicit Information (p.1130))

 they themselves suffer thirst

-"they suffer from thirst" or "they are thirsty"
+Alternate translation: "they suffer from thirst" or "they are thirsty"

 (There are no notes for this verse.)

-ULT

-12 From out of the city the dying groan, and the throat of the wounded cries out for help.
-But God does not ascribe blame

 Connecting Statement:

-rebel against the light ULT 13 Some of these wicked people rebel against the light; they know not its ways, nor do they stay in its paths.
+Connecting Statement:

+Job continues speaking.

+rebel against the light

 Here, light could mean: (1) visible light or (2) spiritual light, which refers to God or living righteously.
-Alternate translation: "hate the daylight" or "do not want to do things openly" or "rebel against God" (See: Metaphor) they know not its ways, nor do they stay in its paths These two lines describe the same thing, and are used together to emphasize that they do not want to follow the ways of the light.
-Alternate translation: "they do not know how to live a moral life; they stay far away from living a righteous life" (See: Metaphor and Parallelism) poor and needy people The words "poor" and "needy" refer to the same group of people and emphasize that these are people who are unable to help themselves.
-(See: Doublet) ULT 14 Before daylight the murderer rises and he kills poor and needy people; in the night he is like a thief. he is like a thief The murderer kills in secret just like a thief steals without anyone seeing what he does.
-Alternate translation: "he kills people secretly, just like a thief steals secretly" (See: Simile) Connecting Statement:
+Alternate translation: "hate the daylight" or "do not want to do things openly" or "rebel against God" (See: Metaphor (p.
+1186)) (See: Metaphor (p.1186))

+they know not its ways, nor do they stay in its paths

+These two lines describe the same thing, and are used together to emphasize that they do not want to follow the ways of the light.
+Alternate translation: "they do not know how to live a moral life; they stay far away from living a righteous life" (See: [[rc:///ta/man/translate/figs-metaphor]] and [[rc:///ta/man/translate/figs-parallelism]]) (See: Metaphor (p.1186))

+poor and needy people

+The words "poor" and "needy" refer to the same group of people and emphasize that these are people who are unable to help themselves.
+(See: Doublet (p.1144)) (See: Doublet (p.1144))

+he is like a thief

+The murderer kills in secret just like a thief steals without anyone seeing what he does.
+Alternate translation: "he kills people secretly, just like a thief steals secretly" (See: Simile (p.1220)) (See: Simile (p.1220))

+Connecting Statement:

+Connecting Statement:

+Job continues speaking.

 the eye of the adulterer

-ULT

-15 Also, the eye of the adulterer waits for the twilight; he says, 'No eye will see me.'
-He disguises his face.

 Here "eye" refers to the whole person.
-Alternate translation: "the adulterer" (See: Synecdoche)
+Alternate translation: "the adulterer" (See: Synecdoche (p.1227)) (See: Synecdoche (p.1227))

 for the twilight

-"for the sunset"
+Alternate translation: "for the sunset"

 No eye will see me

 Here "eye" refers to the whole person.
-Alternate translation: "No one will see me" (See: Synecdoche)
+Alternate translation: "No one will see me" (See: Synecdoche (p.1227)) (See: Synecdoche (p.1227))

 wicked people dig into houses

 They dig into the houses in order to steal from them.
 This can be stated explicitly.
-Alternate translation: "wicked people dig into houses to steal from them" (See: Assumed Knowledge and Implicit Information)
+Alternate translation: "wicked people dig into houses to steal from them" (See: Assumed Knowledge and Implicit Information (p.1130)) (See: Assumed Knowledge and Implicit Information (p.1130))

 they shut themselves up

-"they hide inside"
+Alternate translation: "they hide inside"

-ULT

-16 In the darkness wicked people dig into houses; but they shut themselves up in the daytime; they do not care for the light.

 For all of them, thick darkness is like the morning

 The thick darkness is as comfortable for the wicked as light of the morning is for normal people.
-(See: Simile)
+(See: Simile (p.
+1220)) (See: Simile (p.1220))

 the terrors of thick darkness

-"the scary things that happen at night"
+Alternate translation: "the scary things that happen at night"

-ULT

-17 For all of them, thick darkness is like the morning; for they are friends with the terrors of thick darkness.

 Connecting Statement:

+Connecting Statement:

+Job continues speaking.